afabijanska/DeepVarveNet/README.md

 # DeepVarveNet

-This crepository contains source code of the DeepVarveNet - a convolutional neural network for laminae detection in images of varved sediments.
+This crepository contains source code of the <b>DeepVarveNet - a convolutional neural network for laminae detection in images of varved sediments</b>.

 To download train/test images together with expert annotations please follow: http://an-fab.kis.p.lodz.pl/DeepVarveNet/

-The source code and image dataset may be used for non-commercial research provided you acknowledge the source by citing the following paper:</p>
+<u>The source code and image dataset may be used for non-commercial research provided you acknowledge the source by citing the following paper:</u></p>

 <ul>
     <li> <b>Fabijańska A.</b>, <b>Feder A.</b>, <b>Ridge J.</b>: <i>DeepVarveNet: Automatic detection of glacial varves with deep neural networks</i>, Computers & Geosciences, 2020, pp. 104584, doi:10.1016/j.cageo.2020.104584